SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/office-addins-tutorial.md

 ## Making solution aware of the Office context

-1. Open **src\webparts\helloWorld\MyFirstOwAaddinWebPart.ts** for the needed edits on making our solution aware of the Office context, if it's used as an Outlook Web App add-in.
+1. Open **src\webparts\myFirstOwAaddin\MyFirstOwAaddinWebPart.ts** for the needed edits on making our solution aware of the Office context, if it's used as an Outlook Web App add-in.

 1. Update the **render** method as follows.
 Notice how we are rendering different content dependent if the code is rendered as an Outlook Web App add-in or as a web part in SharePoint.
 We can detect if solution is hosted Outlook Web App by checking the `this.context.sdks.office` property.